SEA INDEX® TOOL

-The SEA Index CO2 tool calculates the emissions of motor yachts over 40m.
-The result of a collaborative effort, the development of this pioneering tool involved key industry players; from forward-thinking yacht owners to shipyards and operators.
+The result of a collaborative effort, the development of this pioneering tool involved key industry players; from forward-thinking yacht owners to shipyards, operators and an independant certification company.

-SEA Index Phase II can rate hybrid and battery-based propulsion systems and innovative auxiliary power features can also be accounted for.
+SEA Index tool Phase II can rate hybrid and battery-based propulsion systems and innovative auxiliary power features can also be accounted for.

-The SEA Index uses benchmark data to assess how superyachts entering the calculation process perform against the rest of the average fleet.
+The SEA Index tool uses benchmark data to assess how superyachts entering the calculation process perform against the rest of the average fleet.

 – MARPOL resolutions and annexes (Annex VI – Prevention of Air Pollution from Ships)